 Frequently Asked Questions About Investing in HOA Rental Properties

 Yes.
-HOA governing documents (CC&Rs) may include provisions that restrict or prohibit rentals entirely, limit the lease term minimum, or cap the total number of rentable units in the community.
+HOA governing documents (CC&Rs) may restrict or prohibit rentals entirely.
+They might also limit the minimum lease term or cap the total number of rentable units in the community.
 These restrictions are generally enforceable as a condition of property ownership.
 Investors should review the CC&Rs in full before purchase to confirm rental rights are protected.

-Who is responsible for HOA violations — the owner or the tenant?
+Who is Responsible for HOA Violations for the Owner or the Tenant?

 The property owner is responsible to the HOA for all violations, regardless of whether the tenant caused them.
 The HOA’s enforcement relationship is with the owner of record, not the tenant.
 Owners can and should include a HOA rules addendum in the lease agreement to hold tenants accountable and seek reimbursement for any fines incurred.